 The Federal Funding Accountability and Transparency Act (FFATA) of 2006 (P.L.
 109-282) requires agencies to make award and subaward information available for search by the public.
-Agencies must make award data available beginning January 1, 2009.
+Agencies must make award data available beginning January 1, 2008 and subaward data available beginning January 1, 2009.
 FFATA specifies requisite information that must be included for each award and subaward, one of which is the unique identifier for the entity.
 OMB Memorandum, "Reporting of Data Elements Required by the Federal Funding Accountability and Transparency Act," (dated March 30, 2007) defines the unique identifier for the entity as the Data Universal Numbering System (DUNS) number.
 In accordance with OMB policy, NSF collects DUNS numbers for all awardees.